(Last updated on: 31/08/2021)

 Most universities will require you to structure a research project in a way similar to the one I am about to outline.
 I do, however, recommend that you check with your institution for any specific guidelines and requirements that they may have.

 This is the first page that readers of your research project will see and it will influence their first impressions.
 First impressions are very difficult to change so make sure that this page looks professional.
-Your university might require you to place the institution logo or include a particular phrasing- this is something to you should check.
+Your university might require you to place the institution logo or include a particular phrasing- this is something you should check.

-Whilst you won’t get any direct marks for the acknowledgements section, it is a good idea to put some thought into this.
+Whilst you won’t get any direct marks for the acknowledgments section, it is a good idea to put some thought into this.
 Traditionally, this is the place where you will pay reference to anybody who has been involved in your research project.
 This will usually include paying homage to your research project supervisor(s), any relevant lecturers, your research respondents and anybody else who has supported you (academically or otherwise) including friends and family.

 This should be a concise overview of your research project.
 It will include the key elements such as the conceptual framework, the research methods employed and the key findings.